plone/volto/docs/source/configuration/settings-reference.md

     The group can be one of the default groups 'General', 'Content', 'Security', 'Add-on Configuration', 'Users and Groups' or a custom group.

-filterControlPanelsSchema
+unwantedControlPanelsFields
-    A schema factory for a control panel.
+    Control panels fields that are not used on the Volto.
 It is used internally, to tweak the schemas provided by the controlpanel endpoint, to make them fit for Volto.

 errorHandlers
     A list of error handlers that will be called when there is an unhandled exception.
 Each error handler is a function that